-Prices of mustard seed were a tad up in Jaipur due to limited supply coupled with improved demand from domestic oil millers and crushers amid a fall in the acreage of the oilseed.
+Prices of mustard seed were up in Jaipur, Rajasthan due to rising demand from domestic oil millers and crushers amid a fall in the acreage of the oilseed.
 A fall in arrivals also supported prices

-Mustard seed prices down in Jaipur on higher stocks.
+Mustard seed prices down in Jaipur on weak demand